Leeds United F.C.–Millwall F.C. rivalry: Managers and coaches

-Dennis Wise was player-manager at Millwall from 2003–05, where he led them to the FA Cup final and European football for the first time in their history.
+Dennis Wise was player-manager at Millwall from 2003 to 2005, where he led them to the FA Cup final and European football for the first time in their history.
 He took charge of Leeds in 2006 but couldn't stop them being relegated to the third tier of English football for the first time in their history.
 Wise resigned in January 2008 with Leeds eighth in the League, to take up a role at Newcastle United.

 Players

 Players who have played for both teams.